 I created this intuitive drawing several years ago while sitting in my car during my lunch hour break from the art studio.
 My drawing seemed to illustrate a tentative new belief in giving that went beyond my habitual self-concern.

 I was starting to consider the possibility that I could be revitalized by giving.
 As generosity flowered in my mind, I pondered how much I withheld my fullest self.
 I had an ego fear that if I gave too much I would become depleted.

-This balance often requires us to say "no" to people's unreasonable ego demands.
-It requires we set healthy boundaries about what we can and cannot give.
-As we learn how to discern between genuine and false giving we become much more alive and alert as to where to place our gifts and attention.
+Giving must come from an authentic place.
+Depletion through giving is an untrue logic that our defensive ego likes to purport.
+True giving requires that we set healthy boundaries about what we can and cannot give.
+As we learn how to discern between genuine and false giving we become much more alert as to where to place our generosity.

 "For many people, the higher power need not be concerned with a deity or anything spiritual.
-It simply means rising above their self-regarding ego, committing to serve something than their own immediate desires."
-Gabor Mate
+It simply means rising above their self-regarding ego, committing to serve something other than their own immediate desires."

 Here is a quote from Sakyong Mipham that deeply speaks to me:

 "Helping others represents a new approach to life.
 We often draw a blank about how to help, because our caring energy isn't flowing outward yet."

 "Care and warmth invite a different energy than thinking we should give.
 When we think we should give...we'll feel tired because we are not really thinking about others.
 We're thinking of ourselves.
 "Enriching our thoughts and actions with love and compassion releases tremendous positive energy.
 When we churn "What about me?" into "What about you?" we are consciously changing our molecular structure by engaging the big mind chromosome."